 Continuing education units are available.

-- Master Gardener & Master Naturalist continuing education credits
+- Master Gardener and Master Naturalist continuing education credits

 - MN Tree Inspector Recertification available

 - Minnesota Logger Education Program: 6 hours (workshop)

 - International Society of Arborists CEUs (online course and workshop):